Anomaly33/Lightweight-Webcam-Eye-Tracking/README.md

 - **UI:** Calibration, Test (with success tally), Track

 ## 📌 Overview
 This project uses dense face/iris landmarks and direct regression to screen coordinates, paired with smooth-moving calibration that’s quick and tolerant to head motion.
-It supports any screen—just set the resolution you want with `pygame.display.set_mode(...)`.
+It supports any screen size.
+Just set the resolution you want with `pygame.display.set_mode(...)`.
 The approach is especially practical for large displays and kiosk-like setups.

 **Key Features**
 - Webcam-only pipeline with Face Mesh (refined landmarks)